Research / Culturally centred health interventions for Māori and Pacific peoples

 Whāinga | Aim

-• support active implementation pilots, and
+• supporting active implementation pilots, and

-• identify lessons learnt about implementation.
+• identifying lessons learnt about implementation.

 Huarahi i whāia | Approach

-Stage 1 (March – July 2022) – scoping parameters.
+Stage 1 – scoping parameters

 The project team gathered information and engaged with leaders across the health system – via interviews, questionnaires and online hui – to establish the interest in, feasibility of, and parameters for such a network.
 There was strong support for establishing a network, and valuable suggestions about how it could operate.

-Stage 2 (from October 2022) – constructing the Network
+Stage 2 – constructing the Network

-Stage 3 (from April 2023) – active implementation
+Stage 3 – active implementation

 Funding acknowledgement